nocibambi/ds-practice/Elite Data Science/EDS_crash_course.md

 As a result you transformed the original raw data into **Analytical Base Table (ABS)**.

 Not all the engineered features has to be useful.
 Some machine learning algorithms have **built-in feature selection**, that is, they can automatically select the best features.

+## 5. Algorithms
+Linear regression is perhaps the most easily usable model widely applied in research and reporting.
+Howerver it has some problems which make it a very bad tool for prediction.

+### Flaws of Linear Regression
+1. **Overfitting data**: the regression model learns all the features (including the noise) but not the underlying connections.
+Accordingly it will not be able to predict new data.
+2. Inability to predict **non-linear** relations.

+### Regularization
+The main method to avoid overfitting is to artificially constrain the model features by dampening large coefficients or dropping features entirely.
+1. **Lasso regression**:
+    * Dropping whole features or weaening them to zero coefficients.
+    * Works with absolute sizes of coefficients.
+    * Offers automatic feature selection.
+2. **Ridge regression** ('feature shrinkage')
+    * Weakening features' weight close to zero.
+    * Works with squared size of coefficients.
+3. **Elastic net**: Combination of the Ridge and Lasso.
+    * The ratio of the two methods and the overall strength can be tuned.

+### Decision trees
+Decision trees are good predicting non-linear relationship.
+However they are very prone to overlearning the data (by making a leave for each observation).
+In order to use them effectively, the need to be constrained or combined with other models.

+### Ensembles
+It is very common that data scientists use different models so they can overcome each other's limitations.
+1. **Bagging**: Developing a few 'strong' (unconstrained) models and smoothing out their issues.
+2. **Boosting**: Developing many 'weak' (i.e. constrained) models learning from the mistakes of the previous ones and combining them.

+#### Ensemble decision tree models
+Decision trees are often used in ensembles.
+1. **Random forest**
+    * Very usable, one-shot model
+    * Based on randomization:
+        - Feature selection: Choosing from a random sample of features to decide upon
+        - Resampling: Being trained only on a random sample of observations.
+2. **Boosted tree**: sequence of week constrained decision trees
+    * Each tree has an allowed maximum depth
+    * Each tree learns from the previous tress' mistakes
+    * Have the highest performance ceelings, but they need lots of complicated tuning.

+## 6. Model training

+### Split dataset
+Because our data is a limited resource we should use it very wisely, so we separate out a part of it.

+Before everything we should split our data into training and testing sets.
+After we have trained the model(s) on the training set we can apply it on the testing set.

+### Hyperparameters
+Hyperparameters (e.g. penalty strength, number of trees) are parameters which we cannot tell from the date itself, and which are not model-specific.
+We need to decide about the hyperparameters before fitting the model.

+### Cross-validation
+During cross-validation we train models on parts of the training set and test them on the remaining part.
+We combine them multiple times so we basically traing through the whole training set.

+The steps of the most common, 10-fold method:
+1. Randomly splitting the training data into 10 equal size.
+2. Training the model on 9 folds.
+3. Testing the trained model on the 10th fold.
+4. Executing 2-4. steps on the next fold.
+5. Taking the average of the 10 performances, the **cross-validated score**.

+This is a good method to avoid overfitting.

+### Fitting and tuning models
+With all the model types we run the cross-validate loops with all the hyperparameter combinations we want to try out.

+Based on the resulting cross validation scores we rank the model-hyperparameter combinations, pick those which we want to use on the test data set and **train them on the whole training set**.

+### Winner selection
+We apply the chosen model-hyperparameter combination on the testing data set and run various performance measures on them.

+* Regression: Mean Squared Error or Mean Absolute Error (MAE)
+* Classification: Area under ROC curve (AUROC)

+Questions to pick the winning model:
+1. Performance
+2. Robustness: performing well across various metrics
+3. Consistency: cross-validated score on the training set.
+4. Business usability: soling the original business problem.